vrtmrz/obsidian-tagfolder/README.md

 Tags that were set here would be treated as there were not.

+#### Target Folders
+If we set this, the plugin will only target files in it.

 #### Ignore Folders

 Ignore documents in specific folders.